 ***Warning: Read your contract carefully and pay attention to details.
 Get every last detail in writing at the sales meeting.
 It may save you some headaches later.

-Review about: Bath Planet Bathroom Remodeling.
+Product or Service Mentioned: Bath Planet Bathroom Remodeling.

 Reason of review: Poor customer service.

 Monetary Loss: $78.